Dear Parent/ Carers and Year Six

 (3) Balance gender

 To help the pupils to understand this process you may hear Year 6’s talking about the ‘Magic Numbers’.
-The Magic numbers are an introduction used in visits about the differences between primary schools and St Richard’s.
+The Magic numbers are an introduction used in visits (and online presentations) about the differences between primary schools and St Richard’s.
 They also include important facts about their contribution to the process.
 The numbers and what they represent are-

 (8) The number of Year Seven Form Classes (F.L.O.U.R.I.S.H)